 Pop!
 Fuquay-Varina Downtown

-Why water?
-The Fuquay Mineral Springs were discovered around 1858 when Stephen Fuquay (or possibly his son David Crockett) was plowing his fields in what is now downtown Fuquay.
-The mineral spring soon became a focal point of the town.
+The springs were discovered around 1858 when Stephen Fuquay was plowing his fields in what is now downtown Fuquay.
+The mineral spring soon became a focal point for the town.
 Today a picturesque park surrounds the spring and nearby you can see several historic buildings.
-Although these are now offices and housing, they were originally built as accommodations for people who came to “take the waters” for health benefits.
+Now offices and housing, these were originally built as accommodations for people who came to “take the waters” for health benefits.